|

 Quick

-bread recipes are, were not developed until the end
+recipes are, were not developed until the end of the Eighteenth

 Pearlash

-which was the first American cook book, Amelia Simmons
+the first American cook book, Amelia Simmons published recipes

-published recipes using pearlash.
-Around this time America
+using pearlash.
+Around this time America was also recorded

 Baking